Other funding

 Students with dependants

-Students with children may be eligible for a Childcare Grant which could cover as much as 85 per cent of your childcare costs during term time and holidays.
-If you’re eligible, the amount you may get will depend on:
+Students with children may be eligible for a Childcare Grant which could cover as much as 85 per cent of your childcare costs or a fixed amount whichever is less.

 You can apply for the Parents’ Learning Allowance when you apply for student finance.
 You can apply before or during your course, by completing the section concerning extra help for students with children on your application form.
-For more information see the DirectGov Childcare Grant web page.
+For more information see the Parents Learning Allowance web page.

 If an adult depends on you financially, you may be entitled to help through the Adult Dependants’ Grant.
 The amount you can get depends on your income and the income of your dependants.
-The maximum for 2011/12 and 2012/13 is £2,642.
-You don't have to pay this back.
+The maximum for 2025/26 and 2026/27 is £3,545.
+You don't usually have to pay this back.

 Support levels depend on your household income, and this support is in addition to the standard student funding package.